florivz/mds-influxdb/README.md

 Evaluate and compare the performance of InfluxDB 2.7 (a time-series database) with Oracle SQL Database for storing and querying IoT telemetry data.
 This project is part of the University Module "Modern Database Systems" at TH Cologne.

+# Setting Up the Databases

+1. Oracle DB

+Run and Install Oracle DB as Docker Image from [Docker Image ](container-registry.oracle.com/database/free:latest)

+2. InfluxDB

+Run and install the InfluxDB Image [Influx](influxdb:2.7)

+3. Create Database Instances

+InfluxDB: Create Bucket after logging into the UI on the localhost.
+OracleDB: Create an admin account when running the image.
+Setup the connection with DBeaver as you like.
+For Example:
+Click on create new connection and choose the Oracle DB.
+Then:
+host: 1523
+Database Name: FREE
+Role: Normal
+User: SYSTEM

 ## Getting Started

 1. Create and activate a virtual environment.
 For example, with `venv`: